RupakNeupane/DigitRecognitionApp/docs/api/models.md

   - Type: Integer
   - Description: The predicted digit (0-9).

-- **confidence**: `float`
-  - Type: Float
-  - Description: The confidence score of the prediction, ranging from 0 to 1.

 ### Health Check Response Model

 The response model for the health check endpoint is defined as follows: